 4.)
-Protect your eyes from digital eye strain.
+Protect your eyes from HEV blue light.

 Another great way to protect your eyes is investing in blue light glasses.
-Peepers Focus™ lenses filter 40% or more of the HEV light with extra features such as an anti-reflective coating, scratch-resistant coating, and UV400 protection.
+Peepers Focus™ lenses filter more than 40% of HEV blue light in the 400-450 nanometer range with extra features such as a seven-layer anti-reflective coating, scratch-resistant coating, and UV400 protection.
 With a wide variety of styles to choose from, with or without magnification, it’s easy to find the perfect pair to complement your features and give your eyes the extra protection they deserve.
 Keep in mind that blue light glasses alone are only a partial solution; you still want to take regular breaks from screen time.
 Your eyes will thank you!

 5.)
 Leave the house when you can.